Welcome to today's edition of the Rush 24-7 podcast.

 Still has been no apology.

-Talk about spying, talk about dirty tricks.
+Talk about dirty tricks.

-If we think about this, we can come up with a probably a whole two hours worth of examples.
+If we think about this, we can come up with probably a whole two hours worth of examples.

 The point is this, we know what the libs and the media and the Democrats are up to, and it's no good.